MILJØ100 Introduction to Environment Sciences

 Knowledge:

-2. Students have knowledge of the UN's sustainability goals and can give examples of why environmental science knowledge is important to achieve these goals.
+2. The students are familiar with the UN's sustainability goals and can give examples of why environmental science knowledge is important to achieve these goals

 • Learning activities